vAndrewKarma/discord-bot-generator/README.md

 ## Support

 If you need any help with the Discord Generator Bot, please join my Discord server [here](https://discord.gg/nvkRNYk5Ww).
-You can also check out the bot's GitHub repository [here](https://github.com/vAndrewKarma/discord-bot-generator) for more information and to report any issues.